royalsrahul35-hash/endee/examples/secure-rag-app/README.md

 The system retrieves relevant information from stored data using **semantic search** and generates meaningful responses.
 It also includes a basic encryption module to simulate secure data handling.

+🔐 Queryable Encryption

+This project demonstrates a basic simulation of queryable encryption.

+- Data is encrypted before storage
+- Queries are processed without exposing raw data
+- Ensures privacy-preserving search

+This aligns with Endee’s vision of secure and efficient vector search.

 ---

 ## 🚀 Features